Academic Honor Code

 ACADEMIC WARNING, PROBATION, SUSPENSION, AND DISMISSAL

 Students who fail to meet minimum academic standards at the end of any term are placed on academic warning or probation, academic suspension, or are dismissed permanently from the College.
-Students on academic warning or probation are required to enroll in a minimum academic load of sixteen (16) semester hours (except when waived by academic appeal), and may not normally withdraw from a course nor take a course on a credit/no-credit basis.
+Students on academic warning or probation are required to enroll in a minimum academic load of twelve (12) semester hours and may not normally withdraw from a course nor take a course on a credit/no-credit basis.

 Minimum Academic Standards